exeter-creww/SFM_Precision/README.md

 # SFM_Precision
-A python workflow to create precision maps with Agisoft MetaShape.
+A python workflow to create precision maps with Agisoft Metashape.

 (Developed after: James, M., Robson, S., and Smith M. (2017) ‘3-D Uncertainty-Based Topographic Change Detection with
 Structure-from-Motion Photogrammetry: Precision Maps for Ground Control and Directly Georeferenced Surveys’.
 Earth Surface Processes and Landforms 42(12):1769–88. https://doi.org/10.1002/esp.4125).

 This module uses Welford's online algorithm to calculate rolling standard deviation of point locations of a sparse cloud
 in Metashape.
-The point cloud is produced entirely in Metshape/python, simplifying the workflow.
 This approach is space efficient as it does not require the storage of all point clouds.
+The point cloud is produced entirely in Metashape/python, simplifying the workflow.
 #
 ### Dependencies
 The SFM Precision Module requires Agisoft Metashape version 1.5.4 (*tested only on Windows*).